M-Files/Developer-Portal/Samples-And-Libraries/Samples/User-Interface-Extensibility-Framework/Commands/index.md

 function handleNewShellFrame(shellFrame)
 {
-	/// <summary>Handles the OnNewShellFrame event for an IShellUI.</summary>
+	/// <summary>Handles the OnNewNormalShellFrame event for an IShellUI.</summary>
 	/// <param name="shellFrame" type="MFiles.ShellFrame">The shell frame object which was created.</param>

 	// The shell frame was created but it cannot be used yet.